Financial Planning

 What Is a Cash Flow Forecast?

 A cash flow forecast is a projection of how much money you’ll have in the bank after accounting for income and expenses over a given period of time.
-Your cash flow forecast presents an estimate of your future bank balances based on the money going in and out of your business.
+Your actual cash flow forecast presents an estimate of your future bank balances based on the money going in and out of your business.

 In addition to payables and receivables from your balance sheet, a cash flow forecast also includes line items like revenue, payroll, depreciation, and other expenses from your income statement.
-All of this information makes your cash flow forecast a critical tool for understanding how changes in your strategic plans will impact your runway.
+All of this information makes your cash flow forecast a critical tool for financial planning and understanding how changes in your strategic plans will impact your runway.

 There are two main ways to build your cash flow forecast — the direct method and the indirect method.